sophie-thomson/garden-escape/README.md

 ![Screenshot of Story Choice input with error messages](docs/readme-images/story-choice-error.png)
 ![Screenshot of Story Choice input with error messages](docs/readme-images/centipede-choices-errors.png)

 ### Game Over

 ***Game Over Text***

-- At several stages of the game, the player may choose an option that results in the game over for the player.
+- At several stages of the game, the player may choose an option that results in game over for the player.
-- The game_over() function displays the game_over_separator (a red version of the usual story_separator ascii art), along with the relevant game over narrative text and large text stating GAME OVER.
+- The game_over() function displays a red version of the story_separator art, along with the relevant game over narrative text and large text stating GAME OVER.
 - The GAME OVER text is generated using [pyfiglet](https://pypi.org/project/pyfiglet/) in 'slant' font and red colour to echo the text that is used in the title text and reinforce the message that the player's character has died.
 - This function runs the get_restart_choice() function to ask the player if they would like to start from the beginning again or end the game.